Proto:Sonic the Hedgehog (Genesis)

 This prototype is documented on Hidden Palace.

-A prototype of Sonic the Hedgehog was released by Hidden Palace on January 1, 2021 (or December 31, 2020, depending on where you reside in the world).
-It shows the game in mid-development.
+A prototype of Sonic the Hedgehog was released by Hidden Palace at Midnight (GMT) on January 1, 2021.
+It depicts the game midway through development.
 Many stages cannot be completed due to the lack of signposts and bosses; some (like Clock

 Work Zone Act 3 and Final Zone) haven't been started at all, or are obvious placeholder designs (like the Special Stage).